CymraegBob/BlogPosts/posts/Major Work/Ystumtec.md

 The xArm test rig was the last project I worked on at Ystumtec, it is an automated multi sample liquid testing device.

 It automatically performs tests on trays of up to 120 samples, by using a robotic arm to open samples, pickup and manipulate a series of tools, administer and mix liquids with samples and measure the results, the results of which are then populated into a report.
 The intent for this system is to be ran unattended overnight so reliability was paramount.

+For this project, I produced the GUI, interfaced with the sampling equipment, controlled the xArm, custom shaker table, fluid dispensing and extraction nozzles and automated reporting of sample data.